Visakhapatnam: History

 Visakhapatnam's history stretches back to the 6th century BCE and the city finds mention in ancient texts such as the 4th century BCE writings of Pāṇini and Katyayana.
 Historically considered part of the Kalinga region, it was ruled by the Vengi kingdom and the Pallava and Eastern Ganga dynasties during medieval times.
 Archaeological records suggest that the present city was built around the 11th and 12th centuries C.E. by the Chola dynasty king Kulothunga I. Control over the city fluctuated between the Chola dynasty of Tamil Nadu and the Gajapati Kingdom of Odisha until its conquest by the Vijayanagara Empire in the 15th century.

 The city was ruled by the Andhra Kings of Vengi and Pallavas.
 The city is named after Sri Visakha Varma.
 Legend has it that Radha and Viśakha were born on the same day and were equally beautiful.
 Sri Visakka Sakhi is the second most important gopi of the eight main gopis.
 She carries messages between Radha and Krishna and is the most expert Gopi messenger.
 Residents believe that an Andhra king built a temple to pay homage to his family deity Viśakha.
-This is now inundated under seawater near R K Beach.
+This is now inundated under seawater near RK Beach.
 Another theory is that it is named after a woman disciple of Buddha named Viśakha.
 Later it was ruled by Kingdom of Jeypore (1535–1571), Qutb Shahis (1571–1674) and (1674–1711), Mughal Empire (1711–1724) and Nizam (1724–1757).
 The French (1757) and British (1765) established Factories and influence over the city.
 In 1794 the Battle of Padmanabham occurred between the Zamindari of Vizianagaram and the East India Company. after the battle, Vizianagaram estate was acquired by the East India company in 1802.
-The British East India Company fought the 1804 Battle of Vizagapatnam and it remained the under British colonial rule until Indian independence in 1947 which was a part of the Northern Circars.
+On 18 September 1804 the Battle of Visakhapatnam was fought between the French and British and the city remained the under British colonial rule until Indian independence in 1947 which was a part of the Northern Circars.